"I Don't Worry Anymore"

 "I Just Found Out"

 Above: The Billboard magazine ad from January 25, 1947.
 The St. Louis Four became The Caldwells by the summer of 1947.
 Note the songs listed as "their original compostions."
-The Caldwells, who consisted of Alex Caldwell (lead baritone), Helen Stewart (lead), Oleatha Grangel (tenor), and John Dennis (bass/baritone), were a self-contained singing/instrumental group.
+The Caldwells, who consisted of Alex Caldwell (lead baritone), Helen Stewart (lead), Oleatha Granger (tenor), and John Dennis (bass/baritone), were a self-contained singing/instrumental group.
 Their first release was on Philadelphia's Algene label in mid-1947.

 Above: RCA Victor 20-2613-A label image of "I Don't Worry Anymore" released in December 1947 and Rainbow 10094 label image of "I Just Found Out" released in January 1949.
 Note that Helen Stewart received top billing on Rainbow.
-Helen sings lead and Oleatha Grangel does the talking part on both of these sides.
+Helen sings lead and Oleatha Granger does the talking part on both of these sides.

 The Caldwells had one release on Algene (1947), three on RCA Victor (1947-1948), and three on Rainbow (1949).